Laurent Millaudon (steamboat): USS General Price

 USS General Price was a cottonclad river ram and gunboat in the United States Navy during the American Civil War.
-She was formerly a Confederate ram named CSS General Sterling Price that was sunk and captured during the battle of Memphis on 6 June 1862 by Union naval forces under Flag Officer Charles H. Davis.
+She was formerly a Confederate ram named CSS General Sterling Price that was sunk and captured during the First Battle of Memphis on 6 June 1862 by Union naval forces under Flag Officer Charles H. Davis.
 After the Union victory, she was raised by the Union army and taken to Cairo, Illinois, for repairs.
 She was moved into the Union service under Lt.
 LeRoy Fitch on 16 June 1862 and was moved to Cairo for repairs.
 The ram was formally transferred to the Navy by Quartermaster H. A. Wise at Cairo on 30 September 1862.
 Although at that time she was renamed USS General Price, she continued to be referred to as General Sterling Price in Union dispatches.

 Completing repairs and conversion at Cairo on 11 March 1863, General Price departed for duty with the Mississippi River Squadron, arriving at Black Bayou a few days later, to join in the Union's Vicksburg campaign.
-The commander of the squadron, Rear Admiral David Dixon Porter was at that time attempting to move up the shallow and overgrown Steele's Bayou on the Mississippi river in a move to cut off Vicksburg, Mississippi, from the rear, and General Price joined the expedition.
+The commander of the squadron, Rear Admiral David Dixon Porter was at that time attempting to move up the shallow and overgrown Steele's Bayou on the Mississippi River in a move to cut off Vicksburg, Mississippi, from the rear, and General Price joined the expedition.
 After several days of slow and difficult progress, harassed by Confederate troops, the gunboats were forced to withdraw on 22 March 1863.
 General Ulysses S. Grant and Admiral Porter then conceived a plan to attack Vicksburg from the south.
 This would require the Mississippi squadron to slip past the Confederate blockade of the river at Vicksburg in order to defend and transport Grant's army across the Mississippi south of the city.
 As a member of Admiral Porter's flotilla, General Price ran the Confederate blockade at Vicksburg on 16 April 1863.
 Lashed to the starboard side of the ironclad USS Lafayette during the run, she suffered little damage, and arrived safely at New Carthage, Louisiana, early the next day with the rest of the fleet.
 Porter was then in a position to assault Grand Gulf, Mississippi, and, during the heavy engagement with the batteries there on 29 April and 3 May 1863, General Price, under the command of Commander Selim E. Woodworth, carried troops across the river and conveyed transports under fire.
 The Confederacy was forced to evacuate this vital point on the river, and the fate of Vicksburg was sealed.